sourour9/Helm-Chart-Polymetrie/README.md

 # Helm-Chart-Polymetrie
-This repository specifically contains the Helm Chart for deploying the Polymetry application.
+This repository  contains the Helm Chart for deploying the Polymetrie application.